Eschatologue/CM_wiki/docs/lore/event/dwarvish-london-war.md

 ## Course of the War

 As the conflict progressed, London’s military sophistication became increasingly evident.
 Their use of mechanised infantry, armoured vehicles, and mobile factories capable of producing weapons and supplies on the battlefield provided them with a strategic advantage.
-In contrast, Myrkheim’s traditional tactics and defences, while formidable, were ill-equipped to counter the sheer scale and coordination of London’s war effort.
+In contrast, Myrkheim’s conventional tactics and defences, while formidable, were ill-equipped to counter the sheer scale and coordination of London’s war effort.

 London’s forces, characterised by their mobility and overwhelming firepower, systematically dismantled Myrkheim’s defences.
 The dwarves, despite their combat experience, struggled to adapt to the rapid advances and logistical efficiency demonstrated by London’s military.